thejus03/Text-Emotion-Neural/README.md

-# Text Emotion Recognition using BiLSTM layers
+# Text Emotion Recognition using RNN Neural Network model

 ## Overview
 This project is designed to classify textual data into six emotions: joy, sadness, anger, hate, love, and surprise.
 Utilizing a pre-trained Word2Vec model and BiLSTM layers, the neural network offers sophisticated emotion recognition capabilities.